 -I ask that you please review with your student the importance of these expectations.
 Double check to make sure your student's mask fits and is worn correctly.
 Students are encourage to bring more than one mask if possible in case they need to change them.

 -There is no need to bring any school materials (pencils, folders, notebooks, etc).
 All student materials will be provided.
 Materials from home will be sent home for use in the event of weather or home stay days.

--Due to the environment and guidelines set up around Covid-19, snacks will not be provided in the classroom.
-Please have your student bring a healthy, manageable snack.
+-Please have your student bring a healthy, manageable snack.
 Students are also encouraged to save a breakfast snack for later when applicable.
 Fresh fruits and veggies will be provided on Tuesday, Wednesday, and Thursday.